pranay2063/DistributedSystems/Networks/README.md

 2. https://stackoverflow.com/questions/23157817/http-vs-tcp-ip-send-data-to-a-web-server

 HTTP vs HTTPS
+1. HTTPS is a layer of TLS over TCP
-1. HTTPS uses TLS/SSL for encryption of data (TLS is upgraded version of SSL).
+2. HTTPS uses TLS/SSL for encryption of data and authentication of server (TLS is upgraded version of SSL)
-2. HTTPS basically involves setting up a tunnel/connection (like that in HTTP), validating the certicates and encrypting the data during transfer
+3. HTTPS basically involves setting up a tunnel/connection (like that in HTTP), validating the certicates and encrypting the data during transfer
-3. How to create HTTPS version of a URL? -
+4. How to create HTTPS version of a URL? -
   - Generate a keystore (say Java keystore)
   - Create CSR (Certificate Signing Request)
   - Use this CSR file to create a domain certificate